plhsystems/stargate-mainboard-esp32/firmware/doc/wizard.md

 |---|---|
 | Correction offset | Correction relative to the home position |

-It will ensure glyph are aligned correctly.
+It will ensure the glyph are aligned correctly.
 Each gate could be slightly mechanically different, so some manual adjustments can be required.

-The ring will spin until a designed glyphs is aligned with the master chevron, then the user will have a slicer to apply a correction.
+The ring will spin until a designed glyphs is aligned with the master chevron, then the user will have a slider to apply a correction.

 ## Chevron locking (mandatory)

 Every chevron will be tested one by one to ensure it move properly.
-If it move the wrong way it will ask the user to revert motor polarity.
+If it moves the wrong way it will ask the user to revert motor polarity.
 It will also test the chevrons lights in this step.

 ## Audio test (optional)

 Will play a test sound to ensure the speakers are properly connected.
 It will be a test sound integrated within the firmware.
-Will also provide a volume adjustment knob on the page.
+It will also provide a volume adjustment slider on the page.

 ## Test the wormhole